Installing SAS and Thunderbolt LTO tape drives

 • Download the macOS Config Tool, driver and Flash Bundle from the ATTO website

-• Install the Config Tool and the macOS driver
+• Install the Config Tool and update the macOS driver

 • Run the ATTO Config Tool, check and update the card firmware

-• Run test archive jobs from a local SSD to a new tape
+• Run some test archive and restore jobs from a local or internal SSD using a new tape

-If any issues Open the ATTO Config Tool and click Run Diagnostics in the Help menu.
+If you were archiving, reformat the original tape and try again.
+If there are any issues open the ATTO Config Tool and click Run Diagnostics in the Help menu.
 This will take some time to collect and save diagnostic logs.

 Also save a copy of the YoYotta log + debug as described here